• Skip to primary navigation

 Notes

-Leftover green beans can be kept stored in an airtight container in the fridge for about 3-5 days.
-Simply reheat and eat when ready.
+Store any leftover green beans in an airtight container in the fridge for 3-5 days and reheat when needed.

 Nutritional Information